AmRitJain0442/DRM-Assignment/README.md

 ---

-## 🚀 Future Enhancements
+## Future Enhancements

 Potential additions for extended analysis:
-- [ ] Monte Carlo simulation for price forecasting
+- Monte Carlo simulation for price forecasting
-- [ ] GARCH models for volatility prediction
+- GARCH models for volatility prediction
-- [ ] Options pricing (Black-Scholes model)
+- Options pricing (Black-Scholes model)
-- [ ] Portfolio optimization with multiple stocks
+- Portfolio optimization with multiple stocks
-- [ ] Sentiment analysis from news articles
+- Sentiment analysis from news articles
-- [ ] Machine learning predictions
+- Machine learning predictions

 ---

-**⭐ If you found this analysis helpful, please star the repository!**
+**If you found this analysis helpful, please star the repository!**

 ---